Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Tatcha Luminous Dewy Skin Mist (Night 3-4 Recovery)

 Tatcha Luminous Dewy Skin Mist is the luxury Night 3-4 recovery step.
 It's a hydrating mist that adds moisture without heaviness.
 The lightweight formula works beautifully under recovery creams.
-Tatcha is known for Japanese botanical ingredients that support skin health. highly rated by customers from luxury skincare users and skin cyclers who want an indulgent recovery routine.
+Tatcha is known for Japanese botanical ingredients that support skin health.
+Well-reviewed on Amazon from luxury skincare users and skin cyclers who want an indulgent recovery routine.
 This is optional — you can skip it and use just CeraVe — but if you want a premium recovery experience, this elevates Night 3-4.
 Best if budget allows and you want a spa-like recovery ritual.

 Budget shoppers (luxury pricing), minimalists avoiding multiple products, anyone with sensitive skin (test first due to botanical blend)